-As identified in the geotechnical investigation report, an earthquake of moderate to high magnitude generated within the San Francisco Bay Region could cause considerable ground shaking at the Ersted property, similar to that which has occurred in the past.
+As identified in the geotechnical investigation reports, an earthquake of moderate to high magnitude generated within the San Francisco Bay Region could cause considerable ground shaking at the Hayward SoMi Development, similar to that which has occurred in the past.
 To mitigate the shaking effects, all structures should be designed using sound engineering judgment and the latest building code requirements, as a minimum.

-Seismic slope stability analysis was incorporated in the corrective grading plans for the graded portions of the properties; however, seismically generated slope failures could occur in open space areas outside of the development limits.
-Proposed catchments, including debris benches, berms, and runout areas, will be maintained to reduce the potential for impacts to the project from upslope failures.
+Seismic slope stability analysis was incorporated for use in the corrective grading plans for the graded portions of the Annexation Area; however, seismically generated slope failures could occur in Open Space areas outside of the development limits.

-4.1.3 Expansive Near-Surface Soils
+4.1.3 Soil Expansion Potential

-Fine-grained near-surface soils at the site could exhibit a moderate to high potential for expansion.
-These potentially expansive soils could impact the planned site development.
-Expansive soils shrink and swell as a result of moisture changes.
-This can cause heaving and cracking of slabs-on-grade, pavements and structures founded on shallow foundations.
-The potential for expansive soils has been identified in the geotechnical report for the property.
-Shrink and swell of expansive soils on slopes are a portion of the mechanism of creep movement which can result in shallow slope instability.
-Within the open space area, slope instability caused by expansive soil creep will be addressed by the GHAD subject to the exceptions in Section 5.0.
+Fine-grained near-surface soil at the site could exhibit a moderate to high potential for expansion.
+This potentially expansive soil could impact the planned site development.
+Expansive soil shrinks and swells as a result of moisture changes.
+This can cause heaving and cracking of slabs-on-grade, pavements, and structures founded on shallow foundations.
+The potential for expansive soil has been identified in the geotechnical reports for the Annexation Area.
+As identified by Earth Systems (2021) recommended mitigation may include one or the following methods.